Placeholder-Software/wasmbox/docs/reference/editor/import.md

 ## 4. Compilation

 If `Compilation` is ticked the WASM will be pre-compiled into native machine code for all active platforms.
 This increases the asset size (often by a factor of 10x or more) but can reduce loading times at runtime.

-If compilation is **disabled** WASM will be stored in a "Universal" format and compiled at when loaded.
-If compiled code cannot be loaded for some reason (e.g. incompatible architecture) the runtime loading will fall back to using the universal version.
+If compiled code cannot be loaded for some reason (e.g. incompatible architecture, pre-compilation is not enabled) the runtime loading will fall back to using the "Universal" version.

 :::tip Inspector Options